-One critical component of the P2R2 CRM for cyber resiliency is the response mechanism, which creates a dynamic process that involves information acquisition, online decision-making, and security reconfiguration.
+One critical component of the P2R2 CRM for cyber resilience is the response mechanism, which creates a dynamic process that involves information acquisition, online decision-making, and security reconfiguration.
 These components are strongly interdependent.
-One way to characterize this interdependence is through a feedback loop as illustrated in Fig. \ref{feedback}.
-The feedback structure provides a system and control approach to cyber resiliency \cite{jajodia2020adaptive}.
+One way to characterize this interdependence is through a feedback loop, as illustrated in Fig. \ref{feedback}.

+The feedback structure provides a system and control approach to cyber resilience \cite{jajodia2020adaptive}.
 The cyber system can be viewed as a plant.
 The CRM collects information from the cyber system through sensing and observation.
-The acquired information is used to reason about the current situation and make an optimal decision on how the system should react.
+The acquired information is used to reason about the current situation and decide how the system should react.
 The CRM acts on the recommended decisions by reconfiguring the security parameters and updating the cyber systems.
 The reasoning for the optimal cyber response can be viewed as a controller.
 The security reconfiguration can be interpreted as the actuation of the cyber system.
-The control perspective provides us with a rich set of tools and concepts from control theory to design an optimal, robust, and adaptive CRM to improve cyber resiliency.
+The control perspective provides a rich set of tools and concepts from control theory to design an optimal, robust, and adaptive CRM to improve cyber resilience.

+One pivotal control framework to {achieve an optimal, robust, and adaptive CRM} is reinforcement learning (RL).
+Similar to classic control approaches, RL leverages the idea of feedback architecture to guarantee certain aspects of performance such as optimality and stability.
+However, RL approaches are distinguished from classic control approaches from several facets.

-One pivotal control framework to achieve this is reinforcement learning (RL).
-It allows the CRM policies to adapt to the online observations without knowing the underlying dynamics.
-The CRM can only observe the state $s$ and the cost $c$ from the cyber system at each step and reason to choose action $a$ to improve optimally cyber resiliency.
-RL is particularly useful for cyber systems as their precise model is often unavailable and the influence of the attacker makes it even harder to map out an accurate cyber system model.
-There are also many unknowns in the attack model and cyber systems that would require online learning and adaptation.
+First, RL allows the CRM policies to adapt to the online observations without knowing the underlying dynamics.
+The CRM can only observe the state $s$ and the cost $c$ from the cyber system at each step and then choose action $a$ to optimally improve cyber resilience.
+RL is particularly useful for cyber systems as their precise models are often unavailable, and the influence of the attacker makes it even harder to map out an accurate cyber system model.
+There are also many unknowns in the attack model and cyber systems that require online learning and adaptation.
 RL provides an appropriate framework to bridge the gap between control theory and cyber resilience.